 How does a let-to-buy mortgage work?

-As you’re taking on two new mortgages, the application process can be quite complicated as you need to meet different criteria for both types.
+As you’re taking on two new mortgages, the application process can be quite complicated.
+This is because you need to meet different criteria for both types.

 For the buy-to-let side of the equation, you need to have a minimum deposit of 25%.
 You may be able to use some of the equity in your property to cover this.
 You also need to show that you can achieve a rental income that covers at least 125% of the repayments for this mortgage.
 Some lenders will expect you to cover a higher amount of 145%.
-You’ll need to provide proof to your lender that you’re buying a new home at the same time, such as a copy of your mortgage offer.
+You’ll need to provide proof to your lender that you’re buying a new home at the same time.
+For example, a copy of your mortgage offer.

 For your new residential mortgage, you need a deposit of at least 10%.
 Again, you may be able to use some of the equity in your current property to cover this.
 You also have to meet your lender’s affordability checks for this mortgage.